Rabies immunoglobulin: Names

 There are three versions of rabies immunoglobulin licensed and available in the US.
 Imogam Rabies-HT is produced by Sanofi Pasteur.
 Kedrab is produced by Kedrion Biopharma.
 Hyperrab is produced by Grifols.

 Imogam Rabies-HT and Kedrab have a nominal potency of 150 IU/mL while Hyperrab has a nominal potency of 300 IU/mL and requires smaller dosing.
 All three versions are used for post-exposure and indicate local infusion at the wound site with additional amount intramuscularly at a site distant from vaccine administration.

 Kamrab is approved for medical use in Australia.

+Global access and One Health

+Rabies-endemic countries, particularly rural areas of Africa and Asia, have limited rabies immunoglobulin (RIG).
+The World Health Organization (WHO)estimates that less than 10 percent of people who require RIG after exposure actually receive it.
+Medical and veterinary intervention is important in human rabies prevention; therefore, a One Health approach that coordinates human, animal, and environmental sectors will help in RIG distribution and use.
+With the One Health approach, the primary reservoir species in most endemic areas, which is domestic dogs, is key in controlling preventable human infection.

+Equity and regional production

+Several countries in Asia (including India, Thailand, and China) and in Latin America have developed local production capacity for purified equine RIG to reduce reliance on imported biologics.
+WHO and its partners encourage regional collaboration and technology transfer to strengthen manufacturing and quality assurance systems.

+Research into 'monoclonal antibody-based alternatives aims to improve global supply security and affordability, aligning with One Health principles of equitable access to life-saving biologics.